jgrabovschi/blockchain-project/README.md

 # Blockchain Project

 This is a blockchain platform that I made to learn how the blockchains work and to make a lighter application.
 It implements many blockchain mechanisms and it uses the PoA consensus algorithm.
+The platform itself stores information about the clients' disk usage.
+The clients should support the *df* utility.

 The code that I made is working for the the following topology: